Table of Contents

 Step 2.
 Enabling the reports in AWS.

-• Go to https://console.aws.amazon.com/billing/home (can be accessed through the dropdown option ‘My Billing Dashboard’ beside your profile username on the menu).
+- Go to My Billing Dashboard (can be accessed through the dropdown option ‘My Billing Dashboard’ beside your profile username on the menu).

 Step 1.
 On this page, you are required to give your report a name.
 Any name can be used for the report.
-All the other settings can be left untouched (see image below).
+All the other settings must be left untouched (see image below).

 Figure AWS Connector 2: Creating Cost and Usage report step 1